Since the advent of the automobile age a century ago,

 and the protected comfort of its own garage.

-never-ending demand.
-In the span of a few short
+are a never-ending demand.
+In the span of a few short years our

 experienced a less pampered existence as the harsh